top of page

 https://www.medrxiv.org/content/10.1101/2024.05.30.24308212v1

-Years ago, in the UK, I regularly took samples of raw milk delivered to the dairy prior to pasteurization.
-I also investigated sporadic cases and more important, outbreaks of milk-borne diseases in both the UK and Canada.
-We gathered decades of data on milk-borne diseases.
-This is what the evidence says:
+A: I regularly took samples of the morning's shipment of raw milk as it was delivered to the dairy.
+It was destined for pasteurization, but samples were taken to help identify sources of contamination, cows with mastitis, and other infections.
+I have also investigated numerous sporadic cases and outbreaks of milk-borne diseases in both the UK and Canada.
+Decades of data on milk-borne diseases reveal the following:

 1. It is entirely possible to drink raw milk and through good luck live to a ripe old age without illness intervening - but don't count on it.
 Virtually ALL milk-borne illnesses arise from raw milk (or pasteurized milk that was contaminated with raw milk).
 That means that ALL the burden of the illness from milk involves RAW milk.